mikel-brostrom/boxmot/README.md

 | [ByteTrack](https://arxiv.org/pdf/2110.06864.pdf) | 75.613 | 74.57 | 85.996 |
 | [StrongSORT](https://arxiv.org/pdf/2202.13514.pdf) | | | |

-NOTES: the evaluation is performed on the 10 first frames of each MOT17 sequence.
+NOTES: the evaluations are performed on the 10 first frames of each MOT17 sequence.
 The detector used is ByteTrack's YoloXm, trained on CrowdHuman, MOT17, Cityperson and ETHZ.
+The configurations used for each tracking methods are the default ones.

 For the methods using appearance description, both heavy ([CLIPReID](https://arxiv.org/pdf/2211.13977.pdf)) and lightweight state-of-the-art ReID models ([LightMBN](https://arxiv.org/pdf/2101.10774.pdf), [OSNet](https://arxiv.org/pdf/1905.00953.pdf) and more) are downloaded automatically.